Appalachia Service Project

 • Hepatitis A immunization is strongly recommended.
 Plan ahead because Hepatitis A requires two shots 6 months apart.

-• Parents of youth participants: If requested, adult ASP leaders will assist with ensuring that your youth takes medications on schedule while on the ASP trip.
+• Parents of youth participants: Adult ASP leaders will keep and give scheduled medications to youth while on the ASP trip.

 Important datesYour participation in all applicable events is crucial to the success of the trip.